Rebecca Šramková: 2025: Nottingham semifinal

 Šramková defeated Katie Volynets to reach the second round at the Australian Open for the first time, where she lost to second seed Iga Świątek.

 In February at the Qatar Ladies Open, she recorded wins over Anhelina Kalinina, and 12th seed Mirra Andreeva to make it into the third round, at which point her run was ended by fifth seed Elena Rybakina.
 Later that month, Šramková reached the quarterfinals at the Mérida Open by overcoming Lulu Sun and third seed Beatriz Haddad Maia before losing in the last eight to qualifier Emiliana Arango in three sets.

 At the Italian Open, she defeated McCartney Kessler, but was eliminated in the second round by 17th seed Jeļena Ostapenko.

 Moving onto the grass-court season in June at the Nottingham Open, Šramková overcame qualifier Laura Siegemund, fourth seed Yulia Putintseva and seventh seed Linda Nosková to reach the semifinals, in which she lost to McCartney Kessler.
+At Wimbledon, she lost to 21st seed Beatriz Haddad Maia in the first round.

+The second half of the season saw Šramková make it through to two WTA Tour quarterfinals, at the Monterrey Open in August where she lost to Alycia Parks and the Japan Women's Open in October where her run was ended by the eventual champion, Leylah Fernandez.

 National representation

 In 2017, Šramková made her debut on the Slovak Fed Cup team in Forlì, being part of a match against hosting Italian team, at World Group II, in which she won both singles against Sara Errani and Francesca Schiavone as a player outside the top 100.
 With the decision set, they experienced a setback alongside Anna Karolína Schmiedlová during the opening set of doubles.
 The Slovak team won 3–2.

 In November 2024, Šramková defeated world No. 11, Danielle Collins, as Slovakia overcame the US team to qualify for the BJK Cup quarterfinals.
 She then defeated Ajla Tomljanović as Slovakia overcame Australia to reach the semifinals.
-In the last four, Šramková came back from a set down to defeat Katie Boulter to help Slovakia beat Great Britain and make it into the final for the first time since 2002.
+In the last four, Šramková came back from a set down to defeat Katie Boulter to help Slovakia into the final for the first time since 2002.
 She lost to Jasmine Paolini in the final as Slovakia were defeated by Italy.